organisciak/dissertation/document/4_apriori_objective.md

 What are the reasons for this weak correlation?
 This study considers this question in the context of crowdsourcing choices, looking at collection format and data treatment as possible sources for the variance.
-First, let’s consider some possible explanations.
+First, lets consider some possible explanations.

 **Order and priming effects**.
 Perhaps there is an order effect based on either which song a judge listens to first, or a priming effect caused by a judge listening consecutively to a set of song pairs with the same query.